What to Bring/Wear

 Perfect for all kinds of groups

-The Outdoor Leadership Program serves a wide variety of groups because we draw so much from the Lynchburg College community.
+The Outdoor Leadership Program serves a wide variety of groups because we draw so much from the University of Lynchburg community.
 College and schools, churches, youth organizations, local non-profit, corporations, and organizations commonly use our services throughout the year.

 We provide challenges in the following areas: